madrugado/deep-learning-nlp-rl-papers/PAPERS.md

 **URL:** https://arxiv.org/abs/1612.08083

-**Notes:** the next step in architectures from RNN to CNN, after Socher's semi-RNNs
+**Notes:** the next step in architectures from RNN to CNN, after Socher's semi-RNNs; these guys performed testings on tanh & sigmoid over the convolution, the sigmoid is better; they used up to 13 such layers (conv and gate on top of)

 ### A Context-aware Attention Network for Interactive Question Answering